BrokenFlame/Docs/Kiali-Operator-Install.md

-#Install Kiali for Google using Istio Ingress:
+# Install Kiali for Google using Istio Ingress:

-Create and apply the following network configuration
+Create and apply the following network configuration remembering to update the OIDC secret and the domain name.

 ```sh
 apiVersion: networking.istio.io/v1
 kind: Gateway